domenic/promises-unwrapping/README.md

 - [[DerivedPromise]]: the derived promise in need of updating.
 - [[OnFulfilled]]: the fulfillment handler to be used as a transformation, if the originating promise becomes fulfilled.
 - [[OnRejected]]: the rejection handler to be used as a transformation, if the originating promise becomes rejected.

+### The Deferred Specification Type

+The Deffered type is used to encapsulate newly-created promise objects along with functions that resolve or reject them.
+Deferred objects are derived by the GetDeferred abstract operation from either the Promise constructor itself or from a constructor that subclasses the Promise constructor.
+This mechanism allows promise subclasses to install custom resolve and reject behavior by creating constructors that pass appropriate functions to their resolver argument.

+Deferreds are Records composed of three named fields:

+- [[Promise]]: the newly-created promise object
+- [[Resolve]]: a function that is presumed to resolve the given promise object
+- [[Reject]]: a function that is presumed to reject the given promise object

 ## Abstract Operations for Promise Objects